aksulightning/voiced-avatar/README.md

 # voiced-avatar
-A Unity Script, to make a avatar to talk (with a simple mouth movement animation) in real time, when someone is talking to microphone.
+A Unity Script, to make a avatar to talk (with a simple mouth movement animation) in real time, when talking to microphone.

 LICENSE: MIT